 Your hips may actually move downwards, and perhaps even forwards as a result.

-You can do upright pigeon with the front hip lifted.
+You can do upright yoga pigeon pose with the front hip lifted.
 Position your front foot rearwards relative to the knee.

 If this variation of pigeon hurts your front knee then try the following variation instead (upright pigeon with front hip down).